ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **R:** An open-source programming language used for statistical computing, data analysis, and data visualization.

+**Receiver Operating Characteristic (ROC):** Originally developed for military radar, the military used this statistical curve to assess the performance of binary classification models.

 **Regression Models:** Are used to predict a numeric (or "real") value.

 **Reinforcement Learning:** Loosely based on the way human beings and other organisms learn.

 **Relational Databases:** Databases designed to store structured data with well-defined schemas and support standard data analysis methods and tools.

+**Relative Misclassification Cost:** This measurement is a parameter in model building used to tune the trade-off between true-positive and false-positive rates.

 **REST:** Representational State Transfer.

+**ROC Curve:** Receiver Operating Characteristic Curve is a diagnostic tool used to determine the optimal classification model's performance.

 **RStudio:** Unifies programming, execution, debugging, remote data access, data exploration, and visualization into one tool.